hydrovise/HydroVisE/docs/README.md

 ## **How does HydroVisE work?**

-Overall, HydroVisE uses **configuration** file provided by the user to understand the data sources, metadata, styling, and etc. But the uder does not need to understand the complexity of the internal architecture of the system.
-Because the config file allows user to connect data sources, control styling, etc..
-Users can create different config files and re-utilize the data for different projects.
+Overall, HydroVisE uses **configuration** file provided by the user to understand the data sources, metadata, styling, and etc. But the user does not need to understand the complexity of the internal architecture of the system, because the config file allows user to connect data sources, control styling, etc. Users can create different config files and re-utilize the data for different projects.

 HydroVisE is a software written mainly in JavaScript, CSS(Cascading Style Sheet), HTML (Hyper Text Markup Language).
 It leverages the most popular web technologies, tools, and libraries for visualizations.
 These libraries are listed and described briefly in dependencies.